 Butterworth Filter Calculator

-Enter your Filter Order, Cutoff Frequency, Sample Rate, and Filter Type into the Butterworth Filter Calculator to find your Normalized Frequency, along with secondary outputs like Phase Lag, Gain at Cutoff, and Roll-off Rate — everything you need to dial in a maximally flat frequency response without the manual math.
+A Butterworth filter is a signal processing filter designed to have a maximally flat frequency response — passing some frequencies while attenuating others as smoothly as possible.
+Enter your Filter Order, Cutoff Frequency, Sample Rate, and Filter Type (low pass or high pass) into the Butterworth Filter Calculator to get the Normalized Frequency, along with Phase Lag, Gain at Cutoff, and Roll-off Rate in dB/octave.

 Higher order provides steeper roll-off